Bushland, Texas: Demographics

+Bushland first appeared as a census designated place in the 2020 U.S. census.

-2020 census
+2020 Census

 As of the 2020 United States census, there were 2,234 people, 709 households, and 672 families residing in the CDP.

 Education

 Public education in the community of Bushland is provided by the Bushland Independent School District.
-The district operates three campuses – Bushland Elementary School (grades PK-4), Bushland Middle School (grades 5-8), and Bushland High School (grades 9-12).
+The district operates three campuses – Bushland Elementary School (grades PK–4), Bushland Middle School (grades 5–8), and Bushland High School (grades 9–12).
 In 2011, Bushland residents voted in favor of a bond issue to build additions to the High School, build a cafeteria for the Middle School and purchase new buses for the district.

 Climate

 According to the Köppen Climate Classification system, Bushland has a semi-arid climate, abbreviated "BSk" on climate maps.